akanksh-cs50/browser-ui/README.md

 ## macOS / Linux

-Unix-based systems such as macOS and linux require a virtual evironment to be used, which can be achieved with the below commands.
+Unix-based systems such as macOS and linux require a virtual evironment to be used.

+Which can be achieved with the below commands.

+More details about this change is present in [PEP 668](https://peps.python.org/pep-0668/)

 ```
 python3 -m venv .venv # creating a virtual environment in .venv/